tango-controls/tango-doc/source/tools-and-extensions/archiving/mambo.rst

 -  Edit HDB/TDB modes.

 -  Call “Set” for the current group of attributes: the currently displayed modes are applied to all attributes of the selection.

 -  Repeat with next group of attributes.

--  End edition by clicking “Finish”.
+-  End edition by clicking :guilabel:`Finish`.

 -  Attributes selection

    The setting up of archiving modes can be “factorized” for a selection of attributes.
-All attributes of the selection will be set up with the currently displayed properties when the user presses “Set”.
+All attributes of the selection will be set up with the currently displayed properties when the user presses :guilabel:`Set`.

     The multiple selections can consist of: